MyraReeves/JS330_final_project/README.md

 ## 🔶 Proof of Concept 🔶
 <!-- Leave an update at the top of your README listing what work is completed and what work still needs to be done. -->
 Several of the files for the back-end have been completed.
 It has a mongoose connection, a running express server, and the necessary libraries installed.
-Models exist for the users accounts, the master park list, the user comments, and the users' "visited parks" list.
-Routes exist for the master park list, user comments, auth (user account creation/editing), and the users' "visited parks" list.
+Models exist for the user accounts, the master park list, the user comments, and the users' "visited parks" lists.
+Routes exist for the master park list, user comments, auth (user account creation/editing), and the users' "visited parks" lists.

 Progress took longer than I had originally intended (See checklist at the bottom of this README).
 Depending on how back-end testing goes, I may need to limit the scope of the project to back-end only.
 However, I am still currently hopeful that there is enough wiggle-room left in the timeline for me to create a full front and back-end project. 🤞